 So we have all heard of the “Freshman 15.”
 How does it happen?
 Well, basically the convenience of dining hall food exacerbated by the stress and the difficulty in effective time management when starting college.
 You are in a new place, surrounded by new people, and probably making many decisions of your own for the first time in your life.
-This is a quintessential time to establish meal prep in college habits, and healthy eating is just one of the important ones you can build right now.
+This is a a time when you can start forming meal prep in college habits, and healthy eating is just one of the important habits build right now.

 Whether it’s to save time, money, or just to know what exactly is in your food, meal prep at a college is a must.
 Meal prep is also fundamental for those with particular dietary restrictions (e.g. celiac, lactose-intolerant, etc.) or lifestyle eaters (e.g. vegan, pescatarian, eco-friendly, etc.).
 It’s also just another great hobby to take on in college.
 So let’s begin!

 One of the most fundamental considerations is going to be access to Trader Joes or other health food stores.
 This is actually quite critical to establishing good eating habits.
 If all you have available to you is your cafeteria foods and convenience stores on campus, it will be hard to develop a well-balanced, nutritious diet.
 Your goal through meal prep should be establishing good life-long eating habits, and this starts with perusing the full selection of a grocery store to know what are the basic ingredients of your food.
 If you have a car, great.
 If not, find a roommate or a friend who can drive you.
 If that is also not an option, find a school or local bus route that takes you to your local shopping center.
 If none of the above, find a friend to split an Uber with.
 It literally is that important to find access to a good grocery store.